 Throughout this phase, the red team executes the scenarios defined in the previous stage.
 In this stage the goal is to reach the crown jewels and stay undetected.
 They can also identify additional vulnerabilities to target during this phase.

 After the completion of the attack, the red team reports on their modus operandi and advises on recommendations the organisation can take to improve their security posture.
 A meeting will be held to go over the results and discuss the findings.

 Red team threat landscape report

 Creating a threat landscape report has been described an essential portion of the red teaming exercise, as it demonstrates why threat intelligence plays such an important role in what makes this engagement a success.

-This step begins with defining the critical functions of the organization, analyzing the business’ processes and systems.
+This step begins with defining the critical functions of the organisation, analysing the business’ processes and systems.
 For example, the critical functions of a financial institution will most likely be transaction processing, customer data, and e-commerce.
-This will give insight into the cyber assets most critical to this organization.
+This will give insight into the cyber assets most critical to this organisation.

-Utilizing knowledge and prior threat research, it is possible to map out the type of cyber threats related to this organization.
+Utilizing knowledge and prior threat research, it is possible to map out the type of cyber threats related to this organisation.

-Based on threat intelligence, this modeling identifies the most common threat actor groups to decipher how relevant they are to the organization.
+Based on threat intelligence, this modelling identifies the most common threat actor groups to decipher how relevant they are to the organisation.
 Groups are scored based on motivation, sophistication capability, and intent.